xXleowXx/gitlab-charts/doc/architecture/backup-restore.md

 for backups you can configure the backup utility script to use the Cloud Storage native CLI, `gsutil`, to do the upload and download of your artifacts by setting the `BACKUP_BACKEND` environment variable to `gcs`.

+#### Backing up to SSH Server

+SSH server can be used as backup location by providing `--backend ssh` argument to backup-utility. `BACKUP_BACKEND` environment variable must be still set to `s3` or `gcs`.
+It is used to access object storages.

 ### Restore

 The backup utility when given an argument `--restore` attempts to restore from an existing backup to the running instance.
 This backup can be from either an Omnibus GitLab or a CNG Helm chart installation given that both the instance that was backed up and the running instance runs the same version of GitLab.
 The restore expects a file in backup bucket using `-t <backup-name>` or a remote URL using `-f <url>`.

-When given a `-t` parameter it looks into backup bucket in object storage for a backup tar with such name.
+When given a `-t` parameter it looks into backup backend for a backup tar with such name.
 When given a `-f` parameter it expects that the given URL is a valid URI of a backup tar in a location accessible from the container.

 After fetching the backup tar the sequence of execution is: